Shao-Group/scallop-umi-test/README.md

 ./run.Mouse-Fibroblast.sh
 ./run.ENCODE10.sh
 ```

+**Note**: CLASS2 runs more than 11 days on sample SRR387661 of **ENCODE10** dataset during our experiments.
+Therefore, you may also need to terminate the `run.HEK293T.sh` manually.

 In each of these three scripts, you can modify it to run different
 methods (Scallop2, StringTie2, Scallop, and CLASS2).
 You can also modify the scripts to specify
 how many CPU cores you want to use to run the jobs in parallel.